Map & Radius Glossary

 KML (Keyhole Markup Language)

-An XML-based file format for geographic data, originally developed for Google Earth.
+An XML-based file format for geographic data, originally developed by Keyhole Inc. (the company Google acquired to launch Google Earth in 2004).
 Now an OGC standard, supported by Google My Maps, ArcGIS, QGIS, and most consumer mapping tools.
+KML is the most widely interoperable format for sharing simple geographic data between mapping tools — every export on this site includes a KML option.

 L